altibiz/perch/docs/api/import.md

     |   default.nix
 ```

-into a nix object like so:
+into a nix attrset like so:

 ```nix
 {